Carlos Crespo appointed next dean of the UIC College of Applied Health Sciences

 He serves on a CDC advisory committee for the Community Guide for Physical Activity and the Built Environment; the Physical Activity Alliance Diversity Equity and Inclusion Committee; the Executive Steering Committee of the Diversity Program Consortium of NIH; and the Oregon Latino Health Coalition.
 He is a fellow of the American College of Sports Medicine.

-Crespo earned a PhD in public health at Loma Linda University, a master’s in sports health at Texas Tech University and a bachelor’s in chemistry from Inter American University in Puerto Rico.
+Crespo earned a DrPH at Loma Linda University, a master’s in sports health at Texas Tech University and a bachelor’s in chemistry from Inter American University in Puerto Rico.

 While earning his bachelor’s degree, he worked as a hospital respiratory therapy technician, then as chemist at a clinical laboratory testing service.